robintrayler/astroBayes_manuscript/README.md

 This manuscript is written in [`Pandoc`](https://pandoc.org) flavored markdown.
 Follow the instructions [here](https://pandoc.org/installing.html) to install `pandoc`.
 The manuscript also relies on the [`pandoc-crossref`](https://github.com/lierdakil/pandoc-crossref) filter to handle figure, table, and section numbering.

-The manuscript file, `manuscript.md` can be compiled into a nicely formatted pdf but running the following pandoc command.
+The manuscript file, `manuscript.md` can be compiled into a nicely formatted PDF by running the following pandoc command.

 ```bash
 pandoc -s manuscript.md -o manuscript.pdf --pdf-engine=xelatex --filter pandoc-crossref --citeproc --number-sections